relikareinmann250/User-related-data/README.md

 # License
-This {DATA(BASE)-NAME} is made available under the Open Database License: http://opendatacommons.org/licenses/odbl/1.0/.
-You have the permission to use, distribute, and reproduce these in any medium, provided the source and authors are credited.
+This {DATA(BASE)-NAME} is made available under the Open Database License: https://opendatacommons.org/licenses/odbl/summary/.
+You have the permission to use, distribute, and reproduce these in any medium, provided the source and CitizenOS are credited.
 Please give the following citation: